Personal data privacy statement

 ACEVO may transfer personal data to external organisations contracted to provide direct operational services for us (including website hosting, cloud services, communications processing, financial processing); but unless you have given explicit consent, this does not extend to any arrangement to enable the external organisation to contact you on its own behalf or enable any other party to do so.

 If any of these external organisations are located in countries outside the European Economic area, we will require them to comply with our strict privacy requirements and to demonstrate that they follow best practice guidelines for data protection.

 The Data Controller is ACEVO (the Association of Chief Executives of Voluntary Organisations, company registration number 03514635).
-ACEVO’s data protection officer is the company secretary Paul Bugden who can be contacted via email at firstname.lastname@example.org.
+ACEVO’s data protection is overseen by Catherine Macrae, head of finance and operations, who can be contacted via email at firstname.lastname@example.org.